Pregnancy discrimination: Motives

-Relevant Federal Law Regarding Pregnancy Discrimination
+United States

+In the United States, since 1978, employers are legally bound to provide the same insurance, leave pay, and additional support that would be bestowed upon any employee with medical leave or disability.
+This only applies to companies with 15 or more employees (including part-time and temporary workers).

+With more than 70% of women with children in the work force, pregnancy discrimination is the fastest growing type of discrimination in the U.S., and in 2006 represented approximately 6.5% of all discrimination claims filed.
+The U.S. Equal Employment Opportunity Commission mediates claims between employees and employers.
+In 2006, the EEOC handled 4,901 claims with an eventual monetary pay-out by various organizations totaling $10.4 million.

+Federal law

 The Pregnancy Discrimination Act of 1978 and Family and Medical Leave Act are rooted in the precedent of several major court decisions leading up to them.

 The Pregnant Workers Fairness Act (PWFA) requires that employers make reasonable accommodations for any and all qualified employees who are either pregnant or require child care resources.
 This bill sets forward procedures to enforce the law and protect pregnant employees from these discriminatory practices.

-Relevant State Law Regarding Pregnancy Discrimination

-In 2002, California's Paid Family Leave (PFL) insurance program, also known as the Family Temporary Disability Insurance (FTDI) program, extended unemployment disability compensation to cover individuals who take time off work to bond with a new minor child.
-PFL covers employees who take time off to bond with their own child or their registered domestic partner's child, or a child placed for adoption or foster-care with them or their domestic partner.